aaronicsubstances/bridge-arithmetic/README.md

 The goal of early algebra for students is proficiency in evaluation of arithmetic expressions involving rational numbers.

-For students who are teens or adults, there is an additional goal which is to be able to practice and become proficient in early algebra alone, with almost no supervision.
+For students who are teens or adults, there is an additional goal which is to be able to practice and become proficient in early algebra by themselves, with almost no supervision.

 ## Guidelines